bahrus/custom-enhancements/README.md

 Or maybe it would make more sense to "pilot" such ideas on custom enhancements, and then apply to custom elements.
 I think those ideas are 100% compatible with this proposal, and shouldn't break it in any way.

-## How custom elements can opt in

-Suppose a behavior/enhancement's functionality is core to a custom element's mission, and the custom element doesn't want to reinvent the wheel, and simply wants to take advantage of the enhancement, without waiting for external parties to apply the enhancement?
-Suppose the custom element wants to provide key information that is not accessible from outside, like private members, or the internals?

-One way it could do this to simply attach the enhancement

 ## Backdrop